Aravindh0/Future-Sales-Prediction---Video-Game-Sales/README.md

 The demonstration of the project is shown below :

 https://github.com/Aravindh0/Future-Sales-Prediction---Video-Game-Sales/assets/122135451/a5811560-a514-4ad5-ad9e-dd61b1db3c97
+## Tableau
+Conducted visualization using tableau for the above data.
+The final dashboard png is provided to view the interactive dashboard : https://public.tableau.com/app/profile/aravindh.a8824/viz/VideoGameSales_16911771460800/Dashboard1#1
 ## Dataset Description
 The dataset used here was collected fron kaggle website : https://www.kaggle.com/datasets/mathurtanvi/video-game-sales-dataset.
 The dataset was posted in kaggle by GREGORYSMITH